andrew-a-hale/simple-data-pipeline/README.md

 In the Bash Transform script State, Logging, Metrics and Data Quality are removed.

+#### Data Storage

+The data is stored as files intended for cheap blob storage and massively parallel compute, instead of highly optimised file formats with index maintenance used by tradition databases.[^1]

 ### dbt

 `dbt` provides a nice frontend for `duckdb` allowing to structure our